mperdikeas/faker-datastore/README.md

 ds.get(13); // consistently fetches the same piece of data simulating a datastore
 ```

-The datastore hosts objects of the following type:
+The datastore hosts **Person** objects according to the following types:

 ```javascript
 class Address {